Westfarms: History

 On September 9, 2006, Filene's became Macy's.

-In August 2020, Lord & Taylor announced they would be shuttering their brick-and-mortar retail base after modernizing into a digital collective department store.
-In December, 2022, it was announced that Jordan's Furniture would be reconstructing the original Lord & Taylor structure which will open by 2024.
+In August 2020, it was announced that all Lord & Taylor stores would close, as a result of the economic impact of the COVID-19 pandemic.
+Jordan's Furniture opened in the space in 2023.

 Architecture

 Unlike many enclosed malls, Westfarms does not feature a common-area food court, but some wings of the mall contain several quick service restaurants that are housed in their own storefronts.